nhsconnect/prm-practice-migration-staging/guide/00-get-started.md

 **Prior to this, there are a number of steps that will have taken place, such as...**
 * Completion of a selection process under the GP IT Futures framework

+{%- capture selection_process -%}
+The selection process under GP IT Futures is currently being finalised.
+As soon as the new process is ready, we will let you know.
+{%- endcapture -%}
+{%- include carecard.html content=selection_process accessibility_text="Please note" heading="Please note" markdown=true -%}

 * Completion of a [business justification template](https://www.england.nhs.uk/publication/business-justification-guidance-for-change-of-gp-it-futures-foundation-solution-template/) for a change of GP IT Future foundation solution
 * Confirmation and approval of funding by CCGs (and any local boards) for both the migration and any associated costs such as training and core hardware/software upgrades